 To edit the CDC adapter properties, open the Oracle Studio Design perspective and find the binding for the CDC solution you created.
-The binding contains the name of the CDC solution with the suffix ag added to it.
-Open the adapter with the name of the solution and the suffix ag to edit the properties.
-For information on how to edit adapter properties in Oracle Studio, see Editing Properties in Oracle Studio.
+The binding contains the name of the CDC solution with the suffix \ag added to it.
+Open the adapter with the name of the solution and the suffix \ag to edit the properties.
+For information on how to edit adapter properties in Oracle Studio, see Editing the OracleAS CDC Adapter Properties.
 Changes to adapter properties are reset when the CDC solution is redeployed, therefore these changes must be reapplied following solution deployment.

-For a description of the configuration properties, see the following topics:
+For a description of the configuration properties see the following topics :

-- OracleAS CDC Adapter for DB2 Properties

-- Interaction Properties

-- CDC Queue Adapter Properties

-- Common CDC Adapter Properties
+- CDC Queue Adapter Properties - Common CDC Adapter Properties